 | Sales Coaching & Enablement | Sales call recordings, coaching workflows, rep development tracking, and enablement content delivery within the CRM for sales team performance improvement. | Salesforce, HubSpot, Dynamics 365 |

-| Data Integration & API Openness | Open APIs, native integrations, and data portability to external systems including performance management, QA, coaching, and workforce management platforms. | Salesforce, HubSpot, Zendesk, Dynamics 365, Freshworks, Zoho, Oracle CX, SAP |
+| Data Integration & API Openness | Open APIs, native integrations, and data portability to external systems including performance management, QA, coaching, and workforce management software. | Salesforce, HubSpot, Zendesk, Dynamics 365, Freshworks, Zoho, Oracle CX, SAP |

 | Compliance & Security | Role-based access controls, audit trails, data residency options, encryption, and regulatory compliance for PCI, HIPAA, GDPR, and industry-specific requirements. | Salesforce, Dynamics 365, Oracle CX, SAP |

-| Customization & Extensibility | Custom objects, fields, workflows, app marketplace, and platform extensibility that allow contact centers to tailor CRM functionality to their specific operational needs. | Salesforce, Dynamics 365, Zoho, Oracle CX |
+| Customization & Extensibility | Custom objects, fields, workflows, app marketplace, and extensibility that allow contact centers to tailor CRM functionality to their specific operational needs. | Salesforce, Dynamics 365, Zoho, Oracle CX |

 | Technical Prerequisite: While call center CRM software features like workflow automation and reporting are standard in 2026, the effectiveness of these capabilities depends entirely on data integration and API openness.
-Without open data portability to adjacent [performance management](https://amplifai.com/blog/call-center-performance-management-software), QA, and coaching platforms, call center CRM software generates customer insights that stay locked inside the CRM rather than driving measurable improvement across the contact center. | ||
+Without open data portability to adjacent [performance management](https://amplifai.com/blog/call-center-performance-management-software), QA, and coaching software, call center CRM software generates customer insights that stay locked inside the CRM rather than driving measurable improvement across the contact center. | ||

 Call Center CRM Software Evaluation Criteria